Japanese Tea Garden (San Francisco): "Treasure Tower" pagoda

 The pagoda in the Japanese Tea Garden is a five-tiered Buddhist shrine.
 It, along with the Temple Gate, was built as a temporary indoor display for the Japanese section inside the Palace of Food Products at the 1915 Panama-Pacific Exposition.
 After the conclusion of the PPIE, the pagoda and Temple Gate were moved into the Japanese Tea Garden.

 A pagoda is a narrow building with a multi-tiered roof style that originates from the Buddhist religion in India and East Asia.
 There are two types of pagodas: tombs, for high ranking Buddhist monks, and shrines, used for worship.
 The pagoda in this garden is the latter.
 The pagoda in the garden was moved from its original spot about sixty feet West to where the Shinto shrine originally stood.
-Due to local anti-Japanese sentiment during WWII which led to the relocation of Japanese Americans, the Shinto shine was demolished and the Buddhist pagoda replaced the open space.
+Due to local anti-Japanese sentiment during WWII which led to the relocation of Japanese Americans, the Shinto shrine was demolished and the Buddhist pagoda replaced the open space.
 This placement of the pagoda is strange in a religious context because it was within an area bounded by the ‘mizugaki’, a traditional shinto picket fence.